Academic Research Surveys

 How do I ensure the validity of academic research surveys?

-Ensuring the validity of academic research surveys involves several steps, including pilot-testing the survey, using standardized questions, and ensuring that the questions are relevant to the research question being investigated.
+Ensuring the validity of academic research surveys involves several steps, including pilot-testing the survey, using standardized questions, and ensuring that the questions are relevant to the research question.
 Researchers should also be aware of potential sources of bias and take steps to mitigate these biases.

 Can academic research surveys be conducted anonymously?